awsdocs/amazon-emr-release-guide/doc_source/emr-hudi-work-with-dataset.md

 ------

-## Initialize a Spark Session for Hudi<a name="emr-hudi-initialize-session"></a>
+## Initialize a Spark session for Hudi<a name="emr-hudi-initialize-session"></a>

-When using Scala, make sure you import the following classes in your Spark session\.
+When you use Scala, you must import the following classes in your Spark session\.
 This needs to be done once per Spark session\.

 ```
 import org.apache.spark.sql.SaveMode
 import org.apache.spark.sql.functions._
 import org.apache.hudi.DataSourceWriteOptions
+import org.apache.hudi.DataSourceReadOptions
 import org.apache.hudi.config.HoodieWriteConfig
 import org.apache.hudi.hive.MultiPartKeysValueExtractor
 ```

-## Write to a Hudi Dataset<a name="emr-hudi-dataframe"></a>
+## Write to a Hudi dataset<a name="emr-hudi-dataframe"></a>

 The following example shows how to create a DataFrame and write it as a Hudi dataset\.